ACRLab/snazzy/docs/source/Data_analysis/Graphical_User_Interface.rst

 Sharing the config file allows someone else to reproduce your results in another machine.
 Keep in mind that each directory should have its own ``peak_detection_params.json`` file.

-The parameters that are most frequently changed are presented in the GUI when an Experiment is loaded.
+The parameters that are most frequently changed are presented in the GUI when a Dataset is loaded.
 From this window it's possible to set:

-* Group name: name of the group that contains this experiment dataset
+* Group name: name of the group that contains this dataset
 * First peak threshold: minimum time in minutes that has to pass before any peak happens.
 Used to make sure that the first peak caught at the imaging session is really the activity onset.
 * To_exclude: embryo numbers that will be excluded from the analysis.
 These embryos will be excluded from the analysis.
 * To_remove: embryo numbers that will be analyzed, but will show up in the 'Removed' group.